All matches Wednesday August 26, 7.30 pm

 Heidelberg United have enjoyed a stellar 2015 so far and look to continue it when they host Sydney United.
 The Bergers finished third in the NPL Victoria season and will face Pascoe Vale in this Sunday’s elimination final.
 They impressed in their opening FFA Cup game against Broadmedows Magic and will be keen to see their fine form continue.

-It’s been quite the opposite in the league for Sydney United who recently lost against old foes Sydney Olympic 1-0 finished seventh in the NSW NPL.
+It’s been quite the opposite in the league for Sydney United, who recently lost against old foes Sydney Olympic 1-0, having finished seventh in the NSW NPL.
 A comeback penalty win over South Hobart last round sets them up with a reunion with a fellow former NSL powerhouse.

 Both these two are former NSL Cup winners and have met on 13 occasions, with Sydney wining six of those.
 This will be Sydney United’s first visit to Olympic Village since 1994 when they easily defeated Heidelberg 3-0.

-The Bergers were one of the standout teams in the 2015 NPL Victoria and were in the hint for a top-to finish for much of the season.
-Their double attacking threat of Kaine Sheppard and Dan Heffernan was well on show on the national stage in the Round of 32 and they will prove to be a handful once again.
+The Bergers were one of the standout teams in the 2015 NPL Victoria and were in the hunt for a top-two finish for much of the season.
+Their double attacking threat of Kaine Sheppard and Dan Heffernan were on show on the national stage in the Round of 32 and they will prove to be a handful once again.

 Sterling Lions v Perth Glory

-The only non-NPL state side still left in the competition Sterling Lions host last year’s beaten FFA Cup finalists Perth Glory in Brisbane.
+The only non-NPL state side still left in the competition, Sterling Lions host last year’s beaten finalists Perth Glory in Brisbane.

 The Brisbane Premier League side produced the shock of the Round of 32 in beating FFSA NPL side Croydon City and now host the A-League side at Perry Park.

-Still very much in rebuilding mode after last season’s Salary Cup controversy, the Glory scraped through last round in a penalty shootout against fellow A-League Newcastle Jets, who themselves are going through a transitional period.
+Still very much in rebuilding mode after last season’s Salary Cup controversy, the Glory scraped through last round in a penalty shootout against Newcastle Jets.

 This game will give Perth’s new faces a good chance to gel ahead of the new season against a side they should have little trouble getting over.